RetroDECK/ES-DE/THEMES-DEV.md

 #### helpsystem

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements.
+As well an origin value of `0 0` is always applied for this element.

 Supported views:
 * `system`